jaypipes/articles/db/uuid-vs-integer.md

 | B (UUID PKs only)                 | ![grn] +42.40% | ![grn] +43.75% | ![red] -50.92% | ![red] -71.00% |
 | C (auto-increment PK, ext UUID)   | ![grn]  +7.43% | ![grn]  +3.20% | ![grn]  -1.89% | ![grn] +27.24% |

+#### `customer_new_order` summary for MySQL

+So, what are some things we can take away from the above results for our mixed read/write `customer_new_order` scenario?
+Well, there are a few.

+For MySQL, schema design "B" (UUID primary keys) consistently performed significantly worse than both schema design "A" and schema design "C".
+We can theorize that because UUIDs are not created in sequential order and because InnoDB lays out its tables in a clustered index organization (meaning, the data pages are sorted by primary key), InnoDB is doing more random I/O for schema design "B" since new primary keys are not guaranteed to be at the tail of the latest data page.

+**NOTE**: InnoDB doesn't actually store all the table record data sorted by the primary key value.
+Instead, inside each InnoDB data page there is a little dictionary of primary key values along with a pointer/offset to where the remainder of that record's data can be found within that data page.
+That said, this dictionary still needs to be sorted by primary key value, and since new primary keys are not guaranteed to go at the end of this dictionary, that means more random I/O and insertion sorts than schema designs "B" or "C".

+For MySQL, we see that the performance of schema design "C" is worse than schema design "A" for the smaller initial database sizes (though never anywhere as bad as schema design "B").
+However, the larger the initial database size, the better schema design "C" performs.
+At the "large" initial database size, schema design "C" is either comparable to or outperforming the performance of schema design "A".

+Recall that for the "large" initial database size, the `order_details` fact table was bigger than the entire InnoDB buffer pool (128M).
+This means that in order to satisfy the `customer_new_order` scenario, InnoDB needs to read some data from the buffer pool and write new records into the buffer pool.
+Due to the random I/O needed by the UUID primary keys, there is a higher likelihood that InnoDB will need to read data pages from disk instead of memory.
+For schema designs "A" and "C", there is virtually zero chance that InnoDB will need to read a data page from disk because previous records will have been written into a data page that is in the buffer pool already (since we know that the previous record will most likely be in the data page we are writing the current record to).
+We can see the effects of this in the abysmal performance of  schema design "B" at higher concurrency levels for the "large" initial database size.
+Regardless of the number of concurrent threads, we're unable to exceed 170.11 transactions per second, which at 8 concurrent threads is a **71% decrease** in performance from schema design "A".

 #### `customer_new_order` TPS / PostgreSQL / Small DB size

 ![New customer orders - PostgreSQL - small DB](uuid-vs-integer/images/customer_new_order-pgsql-small.png "PostgreSQL - Small DB - New customer order transactions per second")